rosmur/claudecode-best-practices/index.md

 ## 3. General Software Engineering Best Practices

-Traditional software engineering best practices are important to follow and the following become **even more critical** when working with AI because:
+Traditional software engineering best practices not specific to AI coding are still important and the following become **even more critical** when working with AI because:
 - Errors compound faster in autonomous systems
 - Code review is harder when you didn't write the code
 - Technical debt accumulates invisibly without strict practices